 Therefore, as I move forward with my new online coaching program, I am going to share my story of changing my mindset.
 Changing my heart.
 BELIEVING in the power of my dreams again and the power of the God who put those dreams there.
 I'll share about the challenges and setbacks I've had with my health that I've unconsciously allowed to affect my mindset.

 This Lenten season, I am moving forward with deepening my faith.
 Believing again in the power of my dreams.
 Helping the people that I was called to help.
 I'll share how my heart is opening back up.

-I'd love for you to check it out my new program.
-Click HERE to check it out and let me know what you think in the comments.
-Also, let me know if you have a word for the year or not.
+Let me know if you have a word for the year or not.
 If you do and are so inclined, please share it with us.
 And whatever you do, take those steps I listed above ~ Clarity, Consciousness, Commitment, Creativity and Consistency ~ to make the changes you need to make in your life and the life of your family so you can live the happiest, healthiest, most joyful and most vibrant life possible!

 To Your Vibrant Health!

 2018 is winding down to a close.
 The excess eating of Thanksgiving is behind us.
 The Christmas frenzy is about to begin.
 Are you going to coast through the season and slide into 2019?
 Or are you going to review your year and your lessons and consciously make changes for the New Year, the New Beginning?
 What are you doing for yourselves and for your family as you experience these endings and new beginnings?